 A BUILDING UNCHANGED IN 300 YEARS

-Although the interior of the pub today is a far cry from the ale house in a former tannery, the exterior has barely changed since the bilding's construction in 1705.
+The pub remained a constant and important part of village life for over a century, until it closed in 2007.
+After an extensive renovation project, the pub reopened in 2015, and although the interior of the pub today is a far cry from the ale house in a former tannery, the exterior has barely changed since the bilding's construction in 1705.

 Explore the images in our gallery to discover The Royal Oak through the ages.